 When you authorize a payment to a seller who accepts PayPal, some sellers may take up to 30 days to complete the transaction.
 In these instances, your payment may appear as a pending order in your PayPal account.
 In that case, your authorization of the payment will remain valid until the seller completes the transaction (but no longer than 30 days).
 If you used a debit or credit card as the payment method, your debit or credit card issuer also may show a pending authorization for a period of time until they release the hold or receive a completed transaction.
 If your payment requires a currency conversion by us, the transaction exchange rate will be determined and applied as described in the How we convert currency section and may be the rate at the time the payment is processed.

-When you buy something from a seller who accepts PayPal, you don’t pay a fee to PayPal.
-If PayPal performs a currency conversion for your purchase, PayPal’s transaction exchange rate (including our currency conversion fee) will be used.
+When you buy something from a seller who accepts PayPal or make a donation, you don’t pay a fee to PayPal.
+If PayPal performs a currency conversion for your purchase or donation, PayPal’s transaction exchange rate (including our currency conversion fee) will be used.